 Twenty-five years ago, the idea that you’d use an application on a mobile device to pay for a cup of coffee was beyond imagination.
 Today, not only is that type of transaction possible, but it’s become commonplace.
-Put it this way: Financial technology—simply referred to as fintech—has changed the way people bank and will continue to do so.

 Wells Fargo is using fintech—a term that refers both to the tools that make banking more efficient and convenient for customers and to the industry of start-ups and firms that help us do that—across the company.

 Here are five examples of where fintech is in use today, and where it’s headed.

 What is it?
 Using unique biological characteristics such as fingerprints, eyes, voice, and facial features to verify identity.